abrentgit/capstonepoolside/README.md

 ![Order View 1](public/order-page-1.png)

-- If a dish is added, it is shown inside the order box along with the quantity of the dishes selected and total price of the order.
+- If a dish is added, it is shown inside the order box along with the quantity of the dishes selected and the total price of the order.

 - If a dish is deleted, it is reflected in both the total order price and in the quantity.

 - Once a user decides what dishes it wants, the user is asked to choose the time, date, and available hotel location where they can dine.

 - Once the order is submitted, the user receives a summary of the order.
-If it is unhappy with the order it can choose to cancel the order.
+If it is unhappy with the order, the user is given the option to cancel the order on the page.

 ![Order View 2](public/order-page-2.png)